Standards of Personal Conduct

 • Employees are expected to comply with PLU Computer Use Policy, which is generally available online.
 Consistent with that policy, information, computer documents and other data contained or created on computers owned by the university and/or created on university time and or created in connection with university business shall be considered the property of the university unless otherwise specified.

-• Employees with access to confidential information, whether verbal or written, shall treat such information as confidential at all times and shall not disclose or disseminate such information during the course of their employment except as may be required for the employee to perform his or her work duties for PLU, or at any time following separation from employment without express authorization for such disclosure.
+• Employees with access to confidential information, whether verbal or written, shall treat such information as confidential at all times and shall not disclose or disseminate such information during the course of their employment except as may be required for the employee to perform their work duties for PLU, or at any time following separation from employment without express authorization for such disclosure.

 • PLU does not provide any commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid (including Tuition Assistance funds) to any persons or entities engaged in any student recruiting, admission activities, or making decisions regarding the award of student financial assistance.